 Track record: Are there entities in the country that have already achieved gains in applying codes and standards?
 Are adequate tools in place?

 Standardization: Which terminologies are currently in use?
+Are they widely adopted?
 What results have the terminologies achieved?

 Governance: How strong is the movement toward standardization?
 Is the ministry, or equivalent governing body, in a position to require compliance with codes and standards?